thigu/terraform-kubernetes-helm-gcp/README.md

 The folder contains Terraform definition to network elements like VPC network.
 It was placed alone to be create before any other element using Terraform.

 ### cluster-module
-This folder contains all definitions to K8s cluster.
+This folder contains all definitions to K8s cluster like GCP APIs needed, how to generate configuration files to access using kubectl tool, initializing Kubernetes nodes and so on.
+It was placed as a module to improve better code orgazanition.

 ### deploy-module
 The folder contains all configurations to deploy the Guestbook application (and dependencies) after network and cluster provisioning tasks.
 The deployment includes a Helm resource responsible to download the helm package (including Redis package) and install it to cluster.
-The deploy module also creates an ingress to created to allow external access to the application.
+The generated helm package itself is hosted at original Github page by [Thiago Leite](https://github.com/thigu/job-test/tree/main/my-cluster/k8s-config/charts).
+The deploy module also creates an 'ingress' to created to allow external access to the application.

 ## faq
-1. After initialize Terraform and start the "apply" subcommand, the process stops a timeout error.
-If you have any Internet connectivity problem could happen an error.
+1. After initialize Terraform and start the "apply" subcommand, some minutes after the process begin it stops with a timeout error (dial tcp tieout).
+If you have any Internet connectivity issue during the process that error could happen.
 It is not really a problem.
-Terraform could continue the creating process where it stoped before.
+Terraform can start where it stoped before.
 So run again the command below to finish the process:

-'''
+'''bash
 $ terraform apply
 '''

-2. The create process has finished but the URL http://cloud.thiagofmleite.com returns HTTP 404 error.
-Considering that process includes ingress service it requires some time to be done.
+The create process has finished but the URL [http://cloud.thiagofmleite.com](http://cloud.thiagofmleite.com) returns HTTP 404 error.
+Considering that process includes 'ingress' service it requires some time to be done.
 Wait for 5 minutes and try again.